 This section provides a high level overview of the entire software product.
 This document describes all data, architectural, interface, component-level design, implementation and test for the software product.

-The NCRCoinRecyclerSO provides the OPOS compliant Service Object for driving coin recyclers.
-This supports the NCRCoinAcceptor and ScotCashChanger Control Objects.
-Current devices supported include the Crane Xchange CR5000.
+The News Article Classifier provides the interface to predict a new article category.
+It will provide interfaces to retrain the model also.

 Purpose